I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 "Meat glue" is scientifically known as transglutaminase, and its brand name is Activa.

 Activa is manufactured by the Ajinomoto company, the same lovely folks who have brought us aspartame and MSG (monosodium glutamate.)
 There is a raging debate within scientific circles as to the potential neurotoxic effects of these synthetically-manufactured food additives.
 The jury's still out about transglutaminase, but "caveat emptor!"
 An increasing number of studies show a link between synthetic TG and deleterious effects on the brain and body.

 Transglutaminase (TG) is an enzyme that helps proteins bind permanently together through the formation of covalent bonds.
 The TG forms cross-linked, insoluble, and irreversible protein polymers.

-Natural examples of these stable polymers are found in blood clots, our skin, and hair.
+Natural examples of these stable polymers are found in blood clots, our skin, and our hair.